pi-null-mezon/alignfacehttp/README.md

 alignfacehttp
 ===

-Face alignment http server was designed to make one specific task - face alignment.
-So, it performs affine transformation of the input image with rescaling.
+Performs affine transformation of the input image with rescaling.
 As output you will get face with fixed **distance** between eyes, eyes-line will be horizontal and image dimensions will be scaled to **width**x**height**.
+Note, that transformation wil be performed only if input image contains single face.

 ## How to use